List of modern great powers: Sweden (1611–1709)

-Sweden emerged as a great European power under Axel Oxenstierna and King Gustavus Adolphus.
-As a result of acquiring territories seized from Russia and the Polish–Lithuanian Commonwealth, as well as its involvement in the Thirty Years' War, Sweden found itself transformed into the leader of Protestantism.
-The mid-17th and early 18th centuries were Sweden's most successful years as a Great Power.
 Sweden also had colonial possessions as a minor colonial Empire that existed from 1638 to 1663 and later from 1784 to 1878.
 Sweden founded overseas colonies, principally in the New World.
 New Sweden was founded in the valley of the Delaware River in 1638, and Sweden later laid claim to a number of Caribbean islands.
 A string of Swedish forts and trading posts was constructed along the coast of West Africa as well, but these were not designed for Swedish settlers.
+Sweden even established its own East India Company for trade with Asia that operated from 1731 to 1813, and occupied the South Indian city of Parangipettai for one month in 1733 before it was retaken by Britain and France.

 Sweden reached its largest territorial extent during the rule of Charles X (1622–1660) after the treaty of Roskilde in 1658.
 After half a century of expansive warfare, the Swedish economy had deteriorated.
 It would become the lifetime task of Charles' son, Charles XI (1655–1697), to rebuild the economy and refit the army.
 His legacy to his son, the coming ruler of Sweden Charles XII, was one of the finest arsenals in the world, with a large standing army and a great fleet.
 Sweden's largest threat at this time, Russia, had a larger army but was far behind in both equipment and training.
 The Swedish army crushed the Russians at the Battle of Narva in 1700, one of the first battles of the Great Northern War.
-This led to an overambitious campaign against Russia in 1707, however, ending in a decisive Russian victory at the Battle of Poltava (1709).
 The campaign had a successful opening for Sweden, which came to occupy half of Poland and Charles laid claim to the Polish throne.
 But after a long march exposed by cossack raids, the Russian Tsar Peter the Great's scorched-earth techniques and the very cold Russian climate, the Swedes stood weakened with shattered confidence and enormously outnumbered by the Russian army at Poltava.

-During the Thirty Years' War, Sweden managed to conquer approximately half of the member states of the Holy Roman Empire.
-The fortunes of war would shift back and forth several times.
-After its defeat in the Battle of Nördlingen (1634), confidence in Sweden among the Swedish-controlled German states was damaged, and several of the provinces refused further Swedish military support, leaving Sweden with only a couple of northern German provinces.
-After France intervened on the same side as Sweden, fortunes shifted again.
-As the war continued, the civilian and military death toll grew, and when it was over, it led to severe depopulation in the German states.
-Although exact population estimates do not exist, historians estimate that the population of the Holy Roman Empire fell by one-third as a result of the war.
+The decisive Russian victory at the Battle of Poltava (1709) marked the end of Sweden as a great power.